Site #2 on view in Dartmouth now - October 30th, 2025

 Being Seen is being made possible by:

 The Being Seen project is proudly supported by New Bedford, Massachusett’s Office of Tourism, EXPLORE NEW BEDFORD, a critical department for the arts & culture community.
 The artwork is also supported by the New Bedford Economic Development Council’s New Bedford Creative grant program called, Wicked Cool Places.
+Defining marketing support, such as the printed photography of the SouthCoast Trailblazers, was generously made possible by First Citizens Credit Union.
 Thank you to our generous supporters who believe in investing in the arts.
+Every dollar of support has been instrumental to making this exhibition a success.

 Contributing Artists: